HOW TO: Locate VINs with Duplicate Work Order Numbers

-In order to migrate FLEETMATE Standard Edition data to an Enterprise Edition
+In order to migrate FLEETMATE JET data to

-in your existing Standard Edition database.
+in your existing JET database.
 The migration utility will not

 migrate data if it locates any duplicate work order numbers.
 This document will